Mick Carter: Awards and nominations

 Since Mick's arrival in EastEnders, Dyer has received a number of award nominations for the role, and has so far won three.
-At the British Soap Awards 2014, Dyer was longlisted in the public-voted categories for "Sexiest Male" and "Best Actor".
+At the 2014 British Soap Awards, Dyer was longlisted in the public-voted categories for "Sexiest Male" and "Best Actor".
 He was shortlisted for both awards, and also received panel-voted nominations in the categories for "Spectacular Scene of the Year", for the scene in which Johnny comes out to Mick, and "Best On-screen Partnership", for Mick's relationship with Linda.
 All four awards were won by other soaps operas.
 Also in 2014, he was nominated and shortlisted for the best soap actor award at the TV Choice Awards, which he went on to win in September.
 He was nominated in the best actor and sexiest male categories at the 2014 Inside Soap Awards, which are also voted for by the public.
 Dyer said he could not understand being nominated for sexiest male, as he is "too fat and old", and opined, "Maybe it's the character people find sexy, because the kids I'm up against are like flipping athletes."

 In 2015, Dyer won the award for best serial drama performance at the National Television Awards, beating his on-screen wife, Kellie Bright.
-He was then the winner of the Television and Radio Industries Club award for soap personality, and was shortlisted for the best actor award at the British Soap Awards 2015, losing to his co-star, Adam Woodyatt (Ian Beale).
+He was then the winner of the Television and Radio Industries Club award for soap personality, and was shortlisted for the best actor award at the 2015 British Soap Awards, losing to his co-star, Adam Woodyatt (Ian Beale).
 In May 2015, Dyer was once again nominated and shortlisted for the "Best Soap Actor" award at the TV Choice Awards.
 In July 2015, Dyer made the Inside Soap Awards longlist, again, in the "Best Actor" and "Sexiest Male" categories.
 In August 2017, Dyer was longlisted for Best Actor and Funniest Male at the Inside Soap Awards, while he and Bright were longlisted for Best Partnership and the showdown between Mick and Linda were longlisted for Best Show-Stopper.
 Dyer made the shortlist for the Best Actor accolade, but lost out to Danny Miller, who portrays Aaron Dingle in Emmerdale.

 Dyer was nominated for Best Soap Actor (Male) at the 2018 Digital Spy Reader Awards; he came in seventh place with 6.4% of the total votes.
 Mick's pairing with Linda came second in the "Best Soap Couple" category with 10.6% of the total votes, while Stuart's shooting came ninth in the "Best Soap Storyline" category with 4.3% of the total votes, and the "heist saga" where Mick is shot came sixth in the "Most Bizarre Soap Storyline" category with 8% of the total votes.
 In 2019, Dyer received his fifth National Television Awards nomination in the Serial Drama Performance category for his portrayal of Mick.
+In a 2021 Radio Times poll, Mick and Linda were voted as the joint sixth "soap pub landlord", receiving 6% of the votes.